 There are many choices on the island for accommodations, from elaborate hotels to small apartments for rent.
-During our research, we tried to find a central location to see the island while also having many restaurants to choose from while being in a lovely setting.
-If driving ourselves would have turned out difficult, we wanted a place to pick up public transportation quickly.
+During our research, we tried to find a central location to see the island while having many restaurants and a lovely setting.
+If driving was problematic, we wanted a place to pick up public transportation quickly.

 We chose St Julians/Portomaso, and it worked great for us.
-Other locations near the water that would also work well would be Valetta and the Three Cities.
+Valetta and the Three Cities are other locations near the water that would work well.
 Inside the island would be Mdina/Rabat area.

 Our Favorite Hotel

 We feel, in the end, we picked the best hotel.
 Our hotel was the Hilton Malta Resort in the St Julians’s/Portomaso area.
 The hotel is located on the ocean with gorgeous Mediterranean views.
-The hotel is lovely with wide-open areas, a top-notch fitness center, four indoor and outdoor pools, a spa, tennis court, beach club, restaurants, bar, and more.
+The hotel is lovely, with wide-open spaces, a top-notch fitness center, four indoor and outdoor pools, a spa, a tennis court, a beach club, many restaurants, a bar, and more.

 Though an urban area, the hotel provides free parking next to the hotel!
 What we enjoyed the most was the staff, who were so attentive and helpful.
 They indeed seemed to want to make everyone’s stay perfect.
 We can’t recommend it enough.
 Here is the Expedia link to the Malta Hilton.